nospaceships/node-raw-socket/README.md

 # Network Protocol Support

-The raw sockets exposed by this module support IPv4 (soon to include IPv6).
+The raw sockets exposed by this module support IPv4 and IPv6.

 Raw sockets are created using the operating systems `socket()` function, and the socket type `SOCK_RAW` specified.

+# Raw Socket Behaviour

+Raw sockets behave in different ways depending on operating system and version.
+The appropriate operating system documentation should be consulted to understand how raw sockets will behave before attempting to use this module.

+Some operating system versions may also restict the use of raw sockets to privileged users.
+If this is the case an exception will be thrown on socket creation using a message similar to `Operation not permitted` (this message is likely to be different depending on operating system version).

 # Automatic Checksum Generation